kapankov/CommandLineToArgv/README.md

 ```
 To free the memory, use a single call to the **free** function (Not LocalFree).

-For now, only Windows is supported.
-I will try to add support for Linux and maybe MacOs in the near future

 ## Motivation

 CommandLineToArgvW works correctly in most cases.
 But the following command line (to be honest, it is extremely untypical and not quite correct):